jamesbondie/flare-vm/README.md

 ##### Things to Consider:
 - Items in the .xml that are not installed will not display in the taskbar (no broken links will be pinned)
 - Only applications (.exe files) or shortcuts to applications can be pinned.
-- If you would like to pin something that isn't an application, consider creating a shortcut that points to `cmd.exe` or `powershell` with arguments supplied that will perform that actions you would like.
+- If you would like to pin something that isn't an application, consider creating a shortcut that points to `cmd.exe` or `powershell` with arguments supplied that will perform actions you would like.
 - If you would like to make something run with admin rights, consider making a shortcut using `VM-Install-Shortcut` with the flag `-runAsAdmin` and pinning the shortcut.